j-siderius/TinySpark/docs/chapter1/logic_gates_micro.md

 # loop endlessly
 while 1:
-    # check if a button is pressed, and print if it is
+    # check if a button is pressed, and print if it is (buttons are pulled HIGH, so check for low)
-    if button1.value is True:
+    if not button1.value:
         print("button1 pressed")
-    if button2.value is True:
+    if not button2.value:
         print("button2 pressed")
 ```

 ![TinyML development board LED and button](../assets/images/devboard_led_button.png)

 Now let's implement the logic from our last section, and build the neuron 'network' into our development board code.

+Now the logic from the [previous section](../chapter1/logic_gates.md) needs to be implemented, in order to complete the neuron 'network' and succesfully deploy it to the TinySpark development board.

 [![Open In Github](../assets/images/github-badge.svg)](https://github.com/j-siderius/TinySpark/blob/main/docs/assets/examples/OR_gate.py)